Code-Institute-Submissions/hangman-86/README.md

 ![Invalid guess](./assets/invalid_guess.png)

-* When the game is over, the player is either congratulated or given condolences by name.
+* When the game is over, the players are either congratulated or given condolences by name.

 ![Congrats](./assets/congrats.png)